Dynamics, Ringdown, and Accretion-Driven Multiple Quasi-Periodic Oscillations of Kerr-Bertotti-Robinson Black Holes: Introduction

-Beyond morphological features, the temporal variability of the accretion flow provides a direct observational bridge between theoretical models and high-energy astrophysical data.
+Beyond morphological features, the temporal variability of the accretion flow provides a useful phenomenological bridge between theoretical models and high-energy astrophysical observations.
 In particular, fluctuations in the mass accretion rate, together with the formation of spiral shock waves and toroidal configurations, imprint characteristic signatures on the power spectrum of the accretion flow \cite{Zanotti:2002it,Schnittman:2005ac}.
 Accordingly, we analyze the radial and azimuthal variability of the accreting matter and carry out detailed power spectral analyses for different values of the BH spin and magnetic curvature parameters.
-Such analyses enable us to identify distinct low- and high-frequency oscillatory modes associated with flip-flop shock dynamics and toroidal oscillations, respectively.
-By comparing the frequencies extracted from our numerical simulations with quasi-periodic oscillations (QPOs) observed in X-ray binary systems, we propose a unified physical interpretation in which transitions between shock-dominated and torus-dominated accretion states naturally account for the coexistence and recurrence of multiple QPO frequencies \cite{Remillard:2006fc,Belloni:2012sv,Ingram:2019mna}.
+These analyses allow us to identify distinct low- and high-frequency oscillatory modes associated with flip-flop shock dynamics and toroidal oscillations, respectively.
+We then place the frequencies extracted from our numerical simulations in the context of the QPO phenomenology discussed for X-ray binary systems, with the aim of assessing whether the characteristic frequency ranges and mode families produced by the model are astrophysically plausible.
+By comparing the frequencies extracted from our numerical simulations with characteristic frequency ranges discussed in the context of QPO phenomenology in X-ray binary systems, we propose a unified physical interpretation in which transitions between shock-dominated and torus-dominated accretion states naturally account for the coexistence and recurrence of multiple QPO frequencies \cite{Remillard:2006fc,Belloni:2012sv,Ingram:2019mna}.
 Within this framework, variations in the magnetic configuration of the spacetime act as a control parameter governing accretion-state transitions and their observational manifestations.

+The present work goes beyond a straightforward application of known techniques by presenting a unified analysis of particle dynamics, QNMs, and fully relativistic accretion flows in the KBR spacetime.
+While the individual methods employed are well established, their combined application reveals qualitatively new effects absent in the Kerr case.
+In particular, the magnetic curvature parameter intrinsic to the KBR spacetime simultaneously modifies epicyclic frequencies, photon-sphere properties, and accretion morphology, thereby linking orbital dynamics to large-scale flow instabilities.
+Physically, the KBR spacetime represents the near-horizon geometry of extremal rotating BHs immersed in a uniform electromagnetic field, and our results show that magnetic curvature acts as a control parameter for accretion-state transitions and dynamical variability.